prjctimg/huetiful/docs/assets/markdown/modules/generators.md

 `ArrayLike`\<[`ColorToken`](types.md#colortoken)\>

-An array of colors in hexadecimal.
-The length of the resultant array is the number of iterations multiplied by 2 plus the scheme color passed or `(iterations * 2) + 1`
+A collection of the hueshifted colors.
+The length of the resultant array is the number of `iterations` multiplied by 2 plus the scheme color passed or `(iterations * 2) + 1`.
+Preserves the `ColorToken` type of the passed in color.

 **`Example`**